 Being on the front lines, whether in combat or in global pandemics, takes a toll.
 It also takes a toll on family members and loved ones.
 The unknown outcomes of what the service may produce create a level of stress and anxiety that is unlike any other.
-At MySpectrum, we have Therapists who are able to help you and loved ones work through the feelings that you might be experiencing as a result of being an active or retired member of the military, or a First Responder.
+At MySpectrum, we have Therapists who are able to help you and your loved ones all over the state of Virginia, from near our home office in North Chesterfield, all the way up to Northern Virginia, work through the feelings that you might be experiencing as a result of being an active or retired member of the military, or a First Responder.
 Whether you or your loved one is a Police Officer, Firefighter, Paramedic, Nurse, Doctor, Social Worker, Therapist, EMT, or anyone on the front lines, we are here for you.

 What does Tele Vet / First Responder Therapy mean?
 This is what MySpectrum refers to as Therapy for those who serve, or who have served, in our military, as well as anyone in a role that is deemed to be a First Responder.
 This includes the Army, Navy, Air Force, Space Force, Coast Guard, Marine Corps, Reserves, Police Officers, Firefighters, EMTs, Paramedics, Doctors, Nurses, Social Workers, Therapists, or anyone in a position that places them on the front lines.